-Born in 1986, Shia LaBeouf found fame at young age through stand up comedy and then the Disney Channel.
+Born in 1986, Shia LaBeouf found fame at a young age through stand up comedy and then the Disney Channel.
 His talent finding worldwide stardom with the 2007 hit Disturbia.
-However, as with many child actors before him, the journey to this point was far from glamourous.
-A journey fraught with alcohol, anger and internal struggle.
+However, as with many child actors before him, the journey to this point was far from glamourous; fraught with alcohol, anger and internal struggle.
 Written by LaBeouf, ‘Honey Boy’ may have changed the names of its characters, but clearly portrays LaBeouf’s own lived experience.
 Providing us with a deeply personal journey into his anger, addiction and volatile relationship with his father.
 In a film that navigates the challenges of early fame; the demons of addiction and the misguided actions of a parent living their own dreams through their child.

-The father/son dynamic of Honey Boy screams with intensity and emotion.
+Meanwhile, the father/son dynamic of Honey Boy screams with intensity and emotion.
 Tenderness and love mixed with volatility and anger.
 A dynamic that leaves both father and son in a void of emotional connection.
 Both lonely, both hurting and both unable to voice their deepest feelings.
 The success of the boy paying for the life of the father, in a subverted relationship of support.

 Director: Alma Har’el

 Lucas Hedges also appears in Boy Erased, Ben is Back and Coming of Age – The Essential Collection